ChelovekDa/Meliodas/README.md

 This plugin was created based on anime Seven Deadly Sins.
 This a test project of Minecraft plugin.
 The plugin has two funcs.

+First func: Full Counter.
+*Full Counter - that is one of more ability